 - Use DIFx version 2.1, which is available in the Windows 7 WDK through the Windows 10 Version 1511 WDK.
-Although DIFx version 2.1 was available in earlier versions of the WDK, it was not properly compatible with Windows 7 and later versions of Windows.
+Although a DIFx version of 2.1 was available in earlier versions of the WDK, it was not compatible with Windows 7 and later versions of Windows.

 Although it's no longer being updated, you can find API reference documentation for DIFx at Difxapi.h.
 If you are using the DriverPackagePreinstall, DriverPackageInstall, and DriverPackageUninstall APIs, consider switching to DiInstallDriver and DiUninstallDriver.